 The Issuer's fixed rate loan and investment portfolios are subject to prepayment risk, which results from the ability of a borrower or issuer to pay a debt obligation prior to maturity.
 Generally, in a declining interest rate environment, prepayment activity increases, which reduces the weighted average lives of the Issuer's earning assets and could have a material adverse effect on the Issuer.
 The Issuer would also be required to amortize net premiums into income over a shorter period of time, thereby reducing the corresponding asset yield and net interest income.
 Prepayment risk also has a significant adverse impact on credit card and collateralized mortgage loans, since prepayments could shorten the weighted average life of these assets, which may result in a mismatch in the Issuer's funding obligations and reinvestment at lower yields.
-Prepayment risk is inherent to the Issuer's commercial activity and an increase in prepayments could have a material adverse effect on the Issuer.
+Prepayment risk is inherent to the Issuer's commercial activity and an increase in prepayments or a reduction in prepayment fees could have a material adverse effect on the Issuer.
+The current administration is presently analyzing an initiative to reduce or limit prepayment fees and the Issuer does not yet have an estimate of the potential impact of such initiatives.
+The Issuer cannot assure you that this change or any future regulatory changes related to prepayment fees will not have a material impact on its business.

-Current economic conditions may make it more difficult for the Issuer to continue funding its business on favorable terms with institutional investors.
+A significant deterioration in economic conditions may make it more difficult for the Issuer to continue funding its business on favorable terms with institutional investors.

-Large denominations of funding from time deposits from institutional investors may, under some circumstances, be a less stable source of funding than savings and bonds, such as during periods of significant changes in market interest rates for these types of deposit products and any resulting increased competition for such funds.
-As of December 31, 2016, short-term funding from institutional investors totaled U.S.\$3.7 billion or 6.7% of total liabilities and equity.
-Although the Issuer's results of operations and financial position have not suffered a significant impact as a consequence of the credit market instability in the U.S., future market instability in the U.S. or in European markets, specifically the Spanish market, may negatively affect the Issuer's ability to continue funding its business or maintain its current levels of funding without incurring higher funding costs or having to liquidate certain assets.
+Large denominations of funding from time deposits, interbank loans or commercial paper from institutional investors may, under some circumstances, be a less stable source of funding than savings and bonds, such as during periods of significant changes in market interest rates for these types of deposit products and any resulting increased competition for such funds.
+As of December 31, 2018, short-term funding from institutional investors as defined by the Issuer's Asset and Liability Committee totaled U.S.\$2,747 billion or 4.9% of total liabilities and equity.
+Significant future market instability in global markets, specifically the Eurozone and the U.S., may negatively affect the Issuer's ability to continue funding its business or maintain its current levels of funding without incurring higher funding costs or having to liquidate certain assets.